jgvaraujo/ml-deployment-on-gcloud/README.md

 - Build a Docker image with a Dockerfile;
 - Use a [YAML](https://en.wikipedia.org/wiki/YAML) file to run commands from Google Container Registry images that builds your application;

 The second option is more general.
 With this option I have lots of Cloud Builders [[4]]("#L4") to my disposal and I can run specific commands for my CI/CD purpose.
-This Cloud Builders are pre-built images ([source codes](https://github.com/GoogleCloudPlatform/cloud-builders)) to execute commands.
+This Cloud Builders are pre-built images to execute commands ([source codes](https://github.com/GoogleCloudPlatform/cloud-builders); [GCR list](https://console.cloud.google.com/gcr/images/cloud-builders/GLOBAL)).
 However, for this project I just needed two of then:

 - `docker`to invoke Docker commands;
 - `gcloud` to invoke Google Cloud commands.
 This builder is responsible to call commands to deploy my application;